 The popular belief is that diet sodas and foods/beverages prepared with artificial sweeteners are unhealthy.
-Moreover, they are believed to be propagator of weight gain.
+Moreover, they are believed to be a propagator of weight gain.

-A study at the Texas Health Science Centre and San Antonio's School of Medicine suggests that diet sodas can cause weight gain, whereas the American Diabetes Association denies the notion of diet sodas being healthy or harbinger of weight gain.
+A study at the Texas Health Science Centre and San Antonio's School of Medicine suggests that diet sodas can cause weight gain, whereas the American Diabetes Association denies the notion of diet sodas being healthy or a harbinger of weight gain.

-Don’t get yourself entangled in the claims of beverage companies that advise you to drink more diet soda to gain more weight or diet soda: way to weight gain.
+Don’t get yourself entangled in the claims of beverage companies that advise you to drink more diet soda to gain more weight or diet soda: the way to weight gain.
 Diet soda is not the doorway to healthy weight gain.

 A study by the American Diabetes Association underlined the ills of drinking diet soda.
-The scientists linked diet soda consumption to wider waist and alleviating blood sugar.
+The scientists linked diet soda consumption to a wider waist and alleviating blood sugar.
 Study results suggest that drinking diet soda may potentially elevate blood glucose levels and thus, increase the risk of diabetes.

 A division of the Nutrition Epidemiology at the University of North Carolina in a research concluded that no-calorie sodas contribute to healthy weight gain.
-However, the research also highlighted that diet sodas and other sugar-sweetened carbonated beverages are harbingers of obesity, not a healthy weight gain.
+However, the research also highlighted those diet sodas and other sugar-sweetened carbonated beverages are harbingers of obesity, not a healthy weight gain.

 Purdue University researchers reviewed the research conducted on rats to examine the impact of artificial sweeteners on weight.
 The research was inconclusive as to say that no-calorie beverages stimulate appetite or contribute to weight gain in some other way.